gansoft/100DaysOfCode/readme.md

 HI All,

-My Name is Ganesh Chikhalikar and i have started 100 days of code
+My Name is Ganesh Chikhalikar  from India and i have started 100 days of code